IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This formulation uses temperature (K), pressure (Pa), and vapor fraction as
 state variables.
-When a single phase option is given, the vapor fraction is
+When a single phase option is given, the vapor fraction does
-fixed to the appropriate value and the complementarity constraint is deactivated.
+not need to be specified and is instead an expression with the appropriate value.

 A complementarity constraint is required for the T-P-x formulation when two-phases
 may be present.
 First, two expressions are defined below where :math:`P^-` is